-More than 8 million people in the Southern Africa and Indian Ocean region are experiencing food shortages.
-Many are still struggling to recover from the 2016 El Niño-related drought, yet another El Niño is probable and is likely to affect crops, jobs and food prices.
+More than eight million people in the Southern Africa and Indian Ocean region are experiencing food shortages.
+Many are still struggling to recover from the 2016 El Niño-related drought, yet another El Niño is probable and is likely to affect crops, jobs, and food prices.
 The EU focuses its efforts on better preparing vulnerable communities to deal with natural disasters, to save lives when they hit, but also to help them recover more easily.

 Other drivers of food insecurity include poor agriculture techniques, depleted soil fertility, crop pests, land access issues, lack of access to food, volatile food prices, but also governance, social and economic factors such as poverty, HIV/AIDS and demographic pressure.
 While cereal crop conditions have been favourable in most parts of the region, several areas have been affected by dry spells that reduced yields.